 Who is Renée Farnie

-Renee Farnie, a Peak Certified Pilates instructor, grew up in Colorado, and got her BA in Graphic Design at Art Center College of Design in Pasadena, California.
+Renee Farnie, is a third generation Pilates teacher* and a 2017 graduate of the Excel Pilates Teacher Training Program.
+Renée was certified by Peak Pilates in September of 2009 and has been teaching Pilates in Annapolis since 2005.
+To further her Pilates education, Renee completed the Excel Pilates Mentor Program which lead to her interest in enrolling in the Excel Pilates Teacher Training Program as a bridge student.
+She grew up in Colorado, and got her BA in Graphic Design at Art Center College of Design in Pasadena, California.
 Working as a graphic designer in Texas she met her husband and shortly after they were married moved to Annapolis in 1998.
 She grew up playing soccer and after graduating pursued any athletic activity she could enjoy, she discovered a love for windsurfing which led her and her husband to Annapolis.